zain-x/container/mdContainer/labs/Lab11.md

 # Lab 11: Tunify Platform

 ## Overview

-This lab aims to guide you through integrating your database tables into your Tunify Platform web application using Markdown.
+This lab will guide you through integrating your database tables into your Tunify Platform web application.
 By the end of this lab, you'll have a fully functional database integrated with your application, reflecting the entities and relationships defined in your ERD.

 The lab is structured to assist you in:
 1. Creating and applying migration scripts for your database.
 2. Defining the shape of each database table through models.
 3. Seeding initial data into your tables.

-Follow the steps closely and observe how the data evolves as you proceed.
+Follow the steps to install the needed pkgs and configurations:
 ## Application Setup
 ### Initial Configuration

 1. Create a new Empty .NET Core Web Application.

 2. Install the following NuGet packages:
-   - `Microsoft.EntityFrameworkCore.SqlServer v7.0.19`
+   - `Microsoft.EntityFrameworkCore.SqlServer v7.0.20`
-   - `Microsoft.EntityFrameworkCore.Tools v7.0.19`
+   - `Microsoft.EntityFrameworkCore.Tools v7.0.20`
    - `Microsoft.VisualStudio.Web.CodeGeneration.Design v7.0.12`

 3. Register your DbContext in the `ConfigureServices` method of your `Startup` class: